 It felt like hours had went by, that was surely only a couple of minutes, as the lashes kept coming, and Harry wondered when Uncle Vernon would tire.
 He couldn't stop a pained gasp from escaping as he crumpled to the floor when Uncle Vernon aimed a few good hits to the back of his legs.
 Tears pooled in his eyes, ready to stream down his face, but he resolutely kept them from falling.

 When it seemed Uncle Vernon had tired of using the belt, he dropped it with a clunk and moved on to kicking and punching instead.
 Harry's attempts at rolling and squirming out of the way were useless.
 One especially well placed kick in the ribs knocked the wind out of him and caused him to cough violently.
-He almost passed out from the pain of it.
+He nearly passed out from the pain of it.

 Just when it was becoming too much to bare, Uncle Vernon abruptly stopped and stood there for a moment, silently glaring down at Harry, panting heavily from the exertion.